pgraves5/charts/kahm/README.md

 $ helm repo update
 ```

 3. Install the KAHM.
-This allows you start watching the Kubernetes application resources as well as Events.
+This allows you to start watching the Kubernetes Application resources as well as Kubernetes Events.

 ```bash
 $ helm install --name kahm ecs/kahm